borjaIgartua/borjaigartua.github.io/_pages/appsfactory.md

 permalink: /appsfactory/

 feature_row:
     - excerpt: 'Back to the roots.
-I moved to Germany and went back iOS development.
-I wanted to put in practice my expertise gained as trainer, also I missed being part of a team and develop products that the people can use.
+I moved to Germany and went back to iOS development.
+I wanted to put in practice the expertise gained as a Trainer.
+Besides, I missed being part of a team and developing products that people can use.
 I am working here **since 2018**'
 ios_row:
   - images:
     - item: